QuantEcon/lecture-source-jl/rst_files/julia_environment.rst

 The REPL
 ------------

-On any Jupyter setup you will also have access to the Julia REPL

-This is a Julia specific terminal disconnected from the graphical interface of Jupyter, and becomes increasingly important as you learn Julia

-For example, the REPL is what we used in the beginning of this lecture to install ``InstantiateFromURL.jl`` and ``IJulia``

-To start the REPL in a typical Jupyter lab environment
+The desktop-based REPL we saw :ref:`previously <intro_repl>` is also available inside the Jupyter browser

 #.
 Choose "New Launcher"
 #.
 Choose a ``Julia 1.0`` Console

-Otherwise, if you have a local installation, then

-#.
-Navigate to Julia through your menus or desktop icons (Windows, OSX), or

-#.
-Open a terminal and type ``julia`` (Linux)
+This is a Julia specific terminal disconnected from the standard notebook setup, and becomes increasingly important as you learn Julia

-The REPL is one of the best places to add and remove packages, so a good test is to see the current status of the package manager
+The REPL is the easiest way to add and remove packages, so a good test is to see the current status of the package manager

 .. code-block:: julia